Are You Bored Yet?: Remixes

 On June 14, 2019, Wallows released two remixes of "Are You Bored Yet?" in collaboration with Sachi of indie-rock band Joy Again and Big Data.
 A third remix, produced by British musician Mura Masa, was released on August 28, 2020.
 Austin Evanson of Dancing Astronaut described the new electronic arrangement as a "different, yet altogether mellow new environment" when compared to the original.

 Music video

 The official music video, directed by Drew Kirsch, premiered alongside the release of the single on February 1, 2019.
 The video depicts the band members and Clairo performing at a karaoke bar, with members of the audience lip-syncing along to the lyrics of the song and features a cameo from actor Noah Centineo as a bartender.
+The music video has more than 86 million views as of February 2025, with 1.6 million likes.